Aketirani/audio-mnist/README.md

 - `learning_rate`: The step size of the optimization algorithm
 - `max_depth`: The maximum depth of a tree
 - `n_estimators`: The number of of trees in the ensemble
-- `num_parallel_tree`: Number of parallel trees to be built
 - `gamma`: Minimum split loss
 - `lambda`: Regularization term
 - `scale_pos_weight`: The balance between positive and negative weights
 - `min_child_weight`: Minimum sum of weights of all observations in a child
 - `objective`: Loss function
 - `tree_method`: Method used to grow the tree
-- `verbosity`: Level of verbosity of printing messages

 By adjusting these parameters, the model can be fine-tuned to achieve the best performance on the given dataset.